kubeflow/community/proposals/fate-operator-proposal.md

 ## Goals
 A Kubeflow user should be able to run training using FATE as easily as they can using PyTorch, Tensorflow.
 This proposal is centered around a Kubernetes Operator for FATE.
 With the FATE-Operator, a user can:
 1. Provision and manage a FATE cluster;
-2. Submit a FML job to FATE.
+2. Submit an FML job to FATE.

 This proposal defines the following:
 1. A FATE operator with three CRDs:
-   * FateJob: create a FML job;
+   * FateJob: create an FML job;
    * FateCluster: create a FATE cluster to serve FML jobs;
    * Kubefate: the resource management component of FATE cluster.
-2. Example of full lifecycle to create KubeFATE component, deploy FATE cluster and submit a FML job to created FATE and get the result.
+2. Example of full lifecycle to create KubeFATE component, deploy FATE cluster and submit an FML job to created FATE and get the result.
 Note that, KubeFATE and FATE cluster only needs to be deployed once, and can handle multiple jobs.

 ## Non-Goals
 For the scope of this proposal, we won’t be addressing the method of serving the model.